Vamsi950/Career-ai/backend/README.md

-# Resume Analyzer - Backend
+# CareerAI — Backend Service

-A powerful backend service for analyzing resumes using AI.
-This service provides RESTful APIs for user authentication, file uploads, and AI-powered resume analysis.
+A high-performance, secure backend service for parsing and analyzing resumes using advanced Large Language Models (LLMs).
+This service provides the core AI logic, secure file handling, and RESTful API endpoints for the CareerAI platform.

-## Features
+## 🚀 Key Features

-- User authentication with JWT
-- File upload support (PDF/DOCX)
+- **Multi-Model AI Analysis**: Integrated with Groq Cloud (Llama 3) for primary analysis and OpenAI (GPT-4) as a robust fallback.
-- Resume text extraction
+- **Advanced Text Extraction**: High-accuracy text extraction from PDF and DOCX formats.
-- AI-powered resume analysis
-- RESTful API endpoints
-- Secure file handling
-- Error handling and validation
+- **ATS Scoring Engine**: A proprietary logic for evaluating resume-to-JD compatibility.
+- **Scaleable File Handling**: Secure upload management with Multer and static serving for resume viewing.
+- **JWT-Based Security**: Complete authentication and authorization flow using JSON Web Tokens.
+- **RESTful API Architecture**: Clean, structured, and predictable API endpoints.

 ## Prerequisites